 What if there are problems?

-Before moving your household goods, interstate movers are required to provide you with information regarding their dispute settlement program.
+Before moving your household goods, an interstate household goods carrier (mover) must provide you with information regarding their dispute settlement program.
 Movers must offer a neutral dispute settlement program as a means of settling disputes that may arise concerning loss or damage of your household goods.

 If your goods are damaged or missing at delivery, request a company claim form from the mover.
 Complete the claim form to the best of your ability.
 The mover will tell you where to mail the completed form.
 You must file a written claim with the mover within 9 months of delivery.
 Your claim must be in writing but does not have to be submitted on a mover's claim form.
 It is suggested that you send the claims information to the mover by certified mail.

 If you are not satisfied with the settlement offer made by the mover, you have the option of submitting a loss and damage claim with the mover's dispute settlement program or to seek other legal remedies.